Deadline for Receipt of Completed Applications for Fall 2023

 - Transcripts: your complete record of study from each university-level institution you have attended to date.
 Uploaded copies will be considered as unofficial; final, official copies will be required once you are offered admission.

-- Reference letters: on the application form you must provide the names and email addresses of two professors who are familiar with your academic work.
+- Reference letters: on the application form you must provide the names and email addresses of two referees.
+At least one should be familiar with your academic work, and one should have worked with the applicant within the previous three years.
 McGill will contact these referees and invite them to upload references on your behalf.
 Please note that although you can list public domain addresses such as Hotmail, Gmail, or Yahoo Mail on the application form, references uploaded from these addresses will not be accepted by the Department.
 Therefore you must list a valid institutional or corporate e-mail address for your referees.

 - Personal Statement: your statement should be no more than two (2) pages and address the following:

 - Why you wish to study occupational health sciences?

 - How will this knowledge and these skills enable you to attain your career objectives?

 - Curriculum Vitae: an overview of your experience and other qualifications, including employment, academic credentials, publications, contributions, and significant achievements.

 - TOEFL/IELTS, GRE results (if applicable): when registering for the test, please ensure that you request that results be sent directly to McGill University.
 McGill will then receive the results electronically, directly from the testing agency.
 Institution Code: 0935.